MaterializeInc/demos/rails-global-tail/README.md

   - setting up the schemas for `postgres` and `materialized` databases
   - injects updates to `postgres` which is ingested by `materialized` providing a stream of changes which is used by this demo

-This demo has the same architecture as the `antennas-postgres` app except the Graphql, frontend and microservice has been replaced by Rails.
+This demo has the same architecture as the `antennas-postgres` app except the Graphql, React and Service have been replaced by Rails.

 ![Architecture](https://user-images.githubusercontent.com/11491779/155920578-7984244a-6382-4628-a87b-00e1f6ad1acd.png)